 To give you a little background – The boys both absolutely love being kissed.
 “You forgot to give us kisses”!
 Is what we are sure to hear if we dare put them in bed without their usual nightly dose:).
 My 2yr old especially will even come up to me randomly from time to time to ask for kisses.
 So when I started giving him kisses, I was not surprised at the way he responded, giggling and squirming.
 After a few moments had gone by however, he looked up at me and said very seriously, all giggles gone – “I don’t want kisses Mummy, I want food!”.
 I was taken aback for a moment.
 I then laughed and very quickly got up to get them their dinner.
 I got my little guy’s message, loud and clear.

 Two things immediately came to mind after this happened.
 One was our last post/discussion on JollyNotes, “Good Morning My Neighbors”.
-The other was something I had read on Pastor Julian Newman’s Blog, Diary of a Dreamer, also not very long before that, which said something like “Selflessly invest in the lives of others, that’s what Christ’s followers do.” (paraphrasing).
+The other was a saying I had heard, also not very long before that, which went something like “Selflessly invest in the lives of others, that’s what Christ’s followers do.” (paraphrasing).

 I thought to myself – Yes – It is wonderful, essential in fact, to regularly invest selflessly in the lives of others.
 You could say we talked about the investing “when” here last week.
 What happened that evening reminded me about the importance of always considering the investing “what” as well though.